Pool safety barriers

 Swimming pools

-Under new legislation, we are required to undertake regular inspections.
+Under the legislation, we are required to undertake regular inspections of pools.
 Even if your swimming pool barriers have been inspected and deemed compliant, we need to inspect again every three years.

 Spa pools (small heated pools)